Justin W. Thomas, Ph.D.

 The SHARP simulation suite development team, led by Argonne National Laboratory, includes other leading national laboratories and research universities.
 SHARP is developed under the auspices of the U.S. Department of Energy, Office of Nuclear Energy, Nuclear Energy Advanced Modeling and Simulation Program (NEAMS).

-DOWNLOAD: SHARP — Reactor Performance and Safety Simulation Suite [2.4MB]
+DOWNLOAD: SHARP — Reactor Performance and Safety Simulation Suite [[an error occurred while processing this directive]B]

 SHARP could save millions in nuclear reactor design and development by leveraging the computational power of one of the world’s most powerful supercomputers.